-Course Code MSC.PPMM2.PMCOR.0084 ECTS Credits 3 Course Leader GARDINER Paul Synchronous 0 Discipline Management & Organisation Program Project and Programme Management and Business Development Prerequisites None Extra fees For the PRINCE 2 Online Training = 150€ + TVA (mandatory) For the AGILE PM Online Training = 150€ + TVA (mandatory) For the PRINCE 2 Certificate Examination = 249€+ TVA (optional) For the AGILE PM Certificate Examination = 175€ + TVA (optional) Total for Trainings (mandatory) = 300€ + TVA Total for Certificate Examinations (optional) = 424€ + TVA The international office will contact students who have chosen this specialization program with the payment procedures in order to pay these extra fees (late June).
-Course Agile PM and SCRUM are two important project management methods Description used internationally.
+Course Code MSC.PPMM2.PMCOR.0084

+ECTS Credits 2

+Course Leader GARDINER Paul

+Synchronous 6

+Discipline Management & Organisation

+Program Project and Programme Management and Business Development

+Prerequisites None

+Course Agile PM and SCRUM are two important project management methods

+Description used internationally.
 This course provides foundation level competence in both and an opportunity for certification.
-The course covers the SCRUM Master Certification requirements based on the Agile Business Consortium syllabus and certified by APMG.
+The course covers the SCRUM

+Master Certification requirements based on the Agile Business Consortium syllabus and certified by APMG.
 Agile PM is a project management method suitable for dynamic projects with high uncertainty and/or complexity.
 The course covers the key principles of AGILEPM, specifically: underpinning philosophy and principles, lifecycle of an AgilePM project, products, techniques, roles and responsibilities.

 Online help is available by TrainingByteSize.com for both methods.

-Candidates that pass the course will be provided with an opportunity for certification in both methods.
+Candidates that pass the course will be provided with an opportunity for

+certification in both methods.
 An assignment is included in the course.

+Course Open to ONLY FOR DUAL DEGREE STUDENTS

+Exchange

+Semester fall

+Campus Belo Horizonte, Lille, Paris

+Evaluation

+Final Examination (%) 70

+Continuous 30

+Assessment (%)

+Academic REQUIRED READINGS

+reference Manuals for PRINCE2 and Agile PM

+RECOMMENDED READINGS

-Course Open to Belo /Fall;#Lille /Fall;#Paris /Fall Exchange Semester fall Campus Belo Horizonte, Lille, Paris Evaluation Final Examination 70 (%) Continuous 30 Assessment (%) Academic REQUIRED READINGS reference Manuals for PRINCE2 and Agile PM RECOMMENDED READINGS Other resources and articles will be supplied.
-NOTE PRINCE2 [®] is a registered trade mark of AXELOS Limited, used under permission of AXELOS Limited.
+Other resources and articles will be supplied.
+NOTE

+PRINCE2® is a registered trade mark of AXELOS Limited, used under permission of AXELOS Limited.
 All rights reserved.
-AgilePM [®] and AgilePgM [®] are registered trademarks of Dynamic Systems Development Method Ltd. All rights reserved.
+AgilePM® and AgilePgM® are registered trademarks of Dynamic Systems Development Method Ltd. All rights reserved.

 Websites www.apmgroup.co.uk trainingbytesize.com